octue/es-flow/README.md

 For sphinx to create a bibliography, the `bibliography.rst` file needs to contain, in RestructuredText format, the references used.

-However, these commonly must be converted from better known citation formats - the most common of which is BibTeX.
-To do this, you can use [**bib2reSTcitation**](https://github.com/cykustcc/bib2reSTcitation), a tool for converting `.bib` files to `.rst` files.
+However, you may have  BibTeX, rather than .rst, references.
+To convert, you can use [**bib2reSTcitation**](https://github.com/cykustcc/bib2reSTcitation), a handy tool for converting `.bib` files to `.rst` files.

 ### Building documentation